nxp-imx/nn-imx/ovxlib/doc/How_to_add_customer_layer_into_ovxlib.md

 ## Good News

 Now!
-You can use tools/add_op.py to generate Customer Layer's stub codes in ovxlib.
+You can use tools/add_op2.py to generate Customer Layer's stub codes in ovxlib.

-`python3 add_op.py --type <type> [--prefix <prefix>] [--without--kernel] op_name1 ...`
+`python3 add_op2.py --type <type> op_name1 ...`

 `--type` option:

  - embedded: add embedded layer into ovxlib.These ops are in /src/ops/, which is maintained by Vivante to support the ops that are not in OpenVX Spec.
  - custom: add custom layer into ovxlib.
 These ops are in /src/custom/ops.
 Customer can put their own ops in there.

-`--without--kernel` option:

-If you want to add a new op, which call OpenVX API directly and no kernel is needed, you can set this flag.

-`--prefix` option:

-Set the prefix only for the custom op.
+`python3 add_op2.py --type <type> op_name1 ...`

 ## Introduction

 Generally, Acuity Tools can generate Customer Layer's stub codes in App, when it meet unknown layer.
 But sometimes you will want to add customer layer to ovxlib, so it can be used as a built-in layer.

 One Customer Layer includes these files:(For example, we add foo op as a customer layer)
- - src/ops/vsi_nn_op_foo.c & include/ops/vsi_nn_op_foo.h
+ - src/custom/ops/vsi_nn_op_foo.c & include/custom/ops/vsi_nn_op_foo.h
+ - src/custom/ops/kernel/evis/custom_foo_cpu.c
- - src/libnnext/ops/kernel/vsi_nn_kernel_foo.c & include/libnnext/vx_lib_nnext.h
+ - src/custom/ops/kernel/evis/custom_foo_evis.c
- - src/libnnext/ops/vx/vsi_nn_kernel_foo.vx (shader kernel needed)
+ - src/libnnext/ops/vx/foo.vx (shader kernel needed)

-If you want to add CPU kernel to ovxlib, you can reference the code of fullconnect2 op.
+If you want to add CPU kernel to ovxlib, you can reference the code of clip op.

-If you want to add Shader kernel to ovxlib, you can reference the code of prelu op.
+If you want to add Shader kernel to ovxlib, you can reference the code of clip op.

 ## Step 1